-31. The Applicant shall provide a minimum of 15% MPDUs as required by the Sketch Plan approval and the future Site Plan shall provide 15% MPDUs in each mid-rise apartment and within each building for the three (3) high-rises.
+31. The Applicant shall provide a minimum of 15% MPDUs on site.
+The MPDUs may be dispersed as approved by DHCA among the townhouses and stacked two-over-two multi-family units.
+Future Site Plans shall provide 15% MPDUs in the mid-rise apartment building and within each of the three (3) high-rise buildings, subject to rounding up.